 Great Compact Discs: Sun Ra

-A discography split into three sections (studio, concert, and compilation/ archival), accompanied by (if applicable) scans of either C. D. surfaces, hype stickers, or obis.
+A discography split into three sections: studio, concert, and compilation/ archival, with the studio section split into five chronological subsections [see links below]; accompanied by scans of either C. D. surfaces, hype stickers, or obis, if applicable.
 The arrangement within each section is chronological by recording date with exceptions: in the case of the "two-for" reissues put out by the Evidence label in the early Nineties, the two albums in question are in some cases placed together, even if they were originally recorded in different years; in the case of other albums, the recording date is not known exactly, leading to an arrangement that makes sense thematically: in other words, the album's place helps explain the development of Sun Ra's music generally.

 ~